 The interesting thing is that, while I speak it, I don’t write in Spanish.
 I had to learn how to translate my own language into Spanish.
 One of my mentors, the one who wrote the foreword, Rhina P. Espaillat, is a translator and a poet.
 Her workshops taught me the same techniques of my masters program, but in Spanish.
 Rhina said it needed to be translated during one workshop and foreword.
 From the foreword came the publication through the publisher Books & Smith.

 Do you ever find genres outside of poetry inform your work?
 Music, films, etc.?

 The way that I work is very intuitive with my intersectionalities.
 I read, but I don’t tend to read books for research.
 I tend to visually research something.
 I try to find videos on YouTube, documentaries.
 Most of the materials I used for the book are from a professor who taught for the Great Courses series.
 One course that I looked at was called “The Lost World of South America.”
 That course basically gave me a visual, auditory, formal perspective on what the professor himself had researched from the perspective of probably twelve different cultural groups from Inca history.

 Tawantinsuyu came out of a larger text that I’m working on called Jaguar, which is the whole Indigenous history of the United States and Latin America.
 It’s a poetry project that takes together all the history of the Native American peoples of both Americas, an epic where I’m telling the myths of the Indigenous people as much as I can—I myself being descended from the Maya of El Salvador.
 This book could be two or three years down the road, so I decided to make a chapbook (Tawantinsuyu) so that people could actually touch it and read it before the bigger book.

-Cristina is pictured below, seated, with her residency-mates and alum Kelly Froh (2016) who was visiting to talk about comics and graphic novels.
+Cristina is pictured below, seated, with her residency-mates and alum Kelly Froh (2016) — bottom right — who visited to talk about comics and graphic novels.